 In Goalball, two teams of three players throw balls alternately, with the objective of scoring goals against the opponent.
 Despite the different visual classification of the athletes, they all compete together using eyeshades so that no one is in disadvantage.
 The game space is the same size as a volleyball court (18 metres long by 9 wide), and the goals, placed on the end lines of the court, are 9m wide and 1.30m high.

-Each half of the court is divided into three areas of 3 x 9m: attack area, defence area and neutral area.
+Each half of the court is divided into three areas of 3 x 9m: orientation area, landing area and neutral area.
 A team may not invade the opponent’s area, and can only use its own area to throw the ball, bouncing or rolling, which must touch the ground in the thrower’s own area before entering the opponent’s area.